 DATA_PUMP_DIR directory object with the client-based environment variable of the same name.

-If you use Data Pump Export or Import with Oracle Automatic Storage Management (Oracle ASM) enabled, then you must define the directory object used for the dump file so that the Oracle ASM disk group name is used (instead of an operating system directory path).
+If you use Data Pump Export or Import with Automatic Storage Management (ASM) enabled, you must define the directory object used for the dump file so that the ASM disk-group name is used (instead of an operating system directory path).
 A separate directory object, which points to an operating system directory path, should be used for the log file.
-For example, you would create a directory object for the Oracle ASM dump file as follows:
+For example, you would create a directory object for the ASM dump file as follows:

 SQL> CREATE or REPLACE DIRECTORY dpump_dir as '+DATAFILES/';